 While the main applications of GMOs are sold by major corporations, like Monsanto, Gonsalves shows that GMOs are a product of public sector research that can be used for many uses, including “minor” crops.
 One of the ironies emphasized in the movie is that heavy regulation has advantaged major companies in utilizing the technology, reducing its use for less lucrative markets.

 I found the appearance of Michael Pollan, a leading voice for alternative agriculture, refreshing as he states that GMO foods don’t present more risks than traditional foods and may increase yields.
-While clearly GMOs are not Pollan’s cup of tea, they is not the devil that opponents of the technology make it out to be.
+While clearly GMOs are not Pollan’s cup of tea, they are not the devil that opponents of the technology make it out to be.
 Pam Ronald and Raoul Adamchak are a couple who show that organic farming methods can be married with agricultural biotechnology to create healthier and more productive agriculture, and that the current ban of GMOs in organic agriculture is short-sighted.

 One theme that becomes clear is that GMOs are an application of modern biology developed by people who care about humanity and aimed to solve real problems, address food security and improve the environment.
 The process is not a silver bullet, but one important part of the toolbox available to farmers within a diversified farming system.

 Another theme is that opponents of the technology have been very successful in demonizing it.
 The exchanges of Alison Van Eenennaam with people on the street as well as a public debate clearly demonstrate that a little real information can change peoples’ perspective.